mobarakali/Web-Development-with-PHP-Laravel/assignments/module17/README.md

     Note: It is asume that the appropriate database configuration is set up in the Laravel application for the code example to work correctly.

-## Instructions:
-Read the given code snippets and questions carefully.

-Write the code that best answers each question.

-Make sure to provide clear and concise answers.

-Submit your completed assignment within the given time frame.

 ## Questions:

 ## 1.Explain what Laravel's query builder is and how it provides a simple and elegant way to interact with databases.